• Skip to main content

 Enrollment Options

-The Bachelor of Science in Radiologic Imaging Sciences Program offers multiple enrollment options:
+The Bachelor of Science in Radiologic Imaging Science Program offers multiple enrollment options:

-• A traditional On-Campus Bachelor of Science in Radiologic Imaging Sciences Program
+• A traditional On-Campus Bachelor of Science in Radiologic Imaging Science Program

-• The Online Bachelor of Science in Radiologic Imaging Sciences Degree Advancement Program for those who hold an associate degree in the field
+• The Online Bachelor of Science in Radiologic Imaging Science Degree Advancement Program for those who hold an associate degree in the field

-• Radiologic Imaging Sciences Short Track Examination Preparation Program
+• Radiologic Imaging Science Short Track Examination Preparation Program

 Features of the Program